Bempong-Sylvester-Obese/Food-segmentation-with-pre-trained-model/readme.md

 4. Click "Segment Food" to process the image

-5. View the results showing both the original image and the segmented object with transparent background
+5. View the results showing both the original image and the segmented object

 ### Google Colab Notebook